Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Try to find a good time to ask for a raise.
 Here are few examples of good opportunities:

 1. Obviously, the opportunity for a raise should be ripe during scheduled performance reviews.
 Use these opportunities to enumerate the reasons why you should get a raise.
-2. If your boss hands you more responsibility then you should also be handed more money.
-3. If business has been good for the company then the boss has more leeway to be good to you.
-4. Ask for a raise immediately after orchestrating a successful venture.

 Some jobs have fixed salaries with no wiggle room.
 Others would like to look that way, but they have some room to push the envelope.
 Find out in the first interview what the "range" is.
 Most importantly, don't answer the question in any direct way about what salary you will accept.
 If you get this question, say that you have a range, depending on a number of factors.
 Then throw the range question back at them.Don't get stuck in any salary negotiating until an offer is imminent.